|

 confiscated and expected it to happen again).

-out of the Chifeng Prison on Dec.
-3, accompanied by six police
+of the Chifeng Prison on Dec.
+3, accompanied by six police vehicles

-vehicles because harmless Hada had been categorized as a dangerous
+because harmless Hada had been categorized as a dangerous stubborn

-building used secretly as a tight-security prison, near the Baita
+as a tight-security prison, near the Baita International Airport in

 His wife and son, Xinna and Uiles, detained

-reunion that was supposedly in a luxury hotel,
+that was supposedly in a luxury hotel, and Chinese secret

-and Chinese secret service personnel took the photos that were circulated
+service personnel took the photos that were circulated on the internet.

-on the internet.
 Around Jan.
-17 Xinna and Uiles were formally arrested,
+17 Xinna and Uiles were formally arrested, on charges

-respectively; on Feb.
-6 they were taken to, respectively, the Inner
+on Feb.
+6 they were taken to, respectively, the Inner Mongolia No.1

-Mongolia No.1 and No. 3 Detention Centers in Hohhot.
-All three went
+and No. 3 Detention Centers in Hohhot.
+All three went on long hunger

-on long hunger strikes to protest illegal detention and false accusations.
+strikes to protest illegal detention and false accusations.
+Naraa

-Naraa was allowed to visit Hada several times, e.g. on Feb.
-17 when
+was allowed to visit Hada several times, e.g. on Feb.
+17 when she

 prison guards opened his mouth by force to try to feed him.
 He spit